Sustainable Agriculture Methods

 But what is “sustainable agriculture”.
 Many think of agriculture as large farms and fields full of tractors using fertilizers and pesticides to produce a constant supply of sustainable foods.

-But sustainable agriculture can also be implemented in small scale farms or in back yards and gardens where the process of growing your own fruits and vegetables can be easily managed by a single family.
+But sustainable agriculture can also be implemented in small scale farms or in back yards and gardens where the process of growing your own fruits and vegetables using composting to turn waste into soil which can be easily managed by a single family.

 Sustainable agriculture by definition is the process or science, and in most cases the business of producing food, crops and other such products by the cultivation of seeds and plants and the breeding and raising of livestock (cattle, pigs or hens).
 The practices that fall under the umbrella of sustainable agriculture can be numerous and varied depending upon the geography and ecology of the area.
 But there are a number of methods and practices that are more or less common to all sustainable agriculture methods such as: